cabalamat/frambozenapp/doc/coding_standards.md

 APP_LOGO = "<i class='icon-noun_162884_cc'></i> "
 ```

-Where part of an identifier is an initialism, letters after the first go in lower case, e.g. `theHtmlEditor`, `cssClassList`.
+Where part of an identifier is an initialism, letters after the first go in lower case, e.g. `theHtmlEditor`, `cssClassList` (and not `theHTMLEditor` or `CSSClassList`).

 Don't use non-ascii characters in identifiers.